jacqueskang/EventSourcing/README.md

  * Credit the account
  * Debit the account

-I'm adopting DDD (Domain Driven Design) approach and implement *Account* as an *Rich Domain Entity* which encapsulates/protects its internal data/state, and contains itself business logics and ensures data integrity.
+I'm adopting *DDD (Domain Driven Design)* approach and implement **Account** as an **Rich Domain Entity** which encapsulates/protects its internal data/state, and contains itself business logics ensuring data integrity.

-For the simplcity I'm not implementing CQRS pattern, but only be implementing event sourcing: An account is thus persisted as a series of historical events, and is reconstructed by re-compiling all these events.
+**Notes**:
+ - To improve readability and I'm omitting some necessary codes (e.g. Json constructor).
+The complete sample project can be found in the solution.

 ### Step 1 - Define events

-3 events are needed for your use cases:
+3 events are needed for our use cases:
- * AccountCreated
+ * `AccountCreated`
- * AccountCredited
+ * `AccountCredited`
- * AccountDebited
+ * `AccountDebited`

 ```csharp
     public sealed class AccountCreated : Event